 Brake drum / wheel hub is making a noise, what could it be?

 If your 10" trailer brake drum hub is making a noise, there could be several potential reasons for the issue.
-Here's a step-by-step guide to help you fault-find and diagnose the problem:
+Here's a step-by-step guide to help you fault-find and diagnose the problem:1.
+Safety First: Before you begin, make sure the trailer is safely secured and supported, and the parking brake is engaged.
+Safety is a top priority when working on any vehicle.

 2. Inspect the Drum: Start by visually inspecting the brake drum for any obvious signs of damage or wear.
 Look for cracks, scoring, or any irregularities in the surface of the drum.
 If you notice significant damage, it may need to be replaced.